steve12345585/SnipeOffice/desktop/README.md

 ## Other Binaries

 ### oosplash
-Splash screen for the LibreOffice `soffice` binary.
+Splash screen for the SnipeOffice `soffice` binary.

 ## Extensions

 The directory `test/deployment` contains some extensions to be used for testing:

-* `test/deployment/crashextension`: C++ extension to make LibreOffice crash.
+* `test/deployment/crashextension`: C++ extension to make SnipeOffice crash.
 Useful for testing Crashreporter.
   * Build with `Extension_test-crashextension`.
   * Extension can be found in `workdir/Extension/test-crashextension.oxt`
 * `test/deployment/passive`: C++, Java and Python extension samples with passive registration.